 - A commitment to lifelong learning

 Being accepted into nursing school, studying hard, and getting good grades is just one component of being a learner.
-As the health system changes, nurses must keep pace and be willing to learn throughout their careers.
+With the increase of advancing technology, staffing limitations and challenging settings in the health system, nurses must keep pace and be willing to learn throughout their careers.

 - Willingness to work as part of a team

 Effective patient care relies on nurses who can collaborate with other healthcare professionals.
 Nurses, along with other providers, should contribute to “common goals by giving power and respect to each person’s voice, integrating individual differences, resolving competing interests, and safeguarding the essential contribution each makes in order to achieve optimal outcomes.”

 How Earning a BSN Can Benefit Nurses Who Want to Lead and Manage

 A BSN is the new standard in nursing education.
 In “The Future of Nursing 2020-2030” report, the NAM continues to seek much greater increases in BSNs for the nursing workforce.

 In addition, the American Association of Colleges of Nursing (AACN) continues to assert that a substantial number of healthcare employers either prefer or require newly hired nurses to have earned their BSNs.